 The Census Household Pulse survey asks renter-occupied households whether their monthly rent has changed in the past 12 months.
-57% of Arizona renters reported an increase in their monthly rent in the last year and 43% reported an increase of \$100 or more.
+67% of Arizona renters reported an increase in their monthly rent in the last year (up from 57% last survey wave) and 50% reported an increase of \$100 or more (up from 43% last wave).
 This indicates that most renters are being directly impacted by rising rent prices in Arizona.

-Good news is evident in the rent data.
+Measures of rent process continue to provide welcome news.
 The chart below displays recent trends in average or median rents as measured by various real-estate marketplace companies.
 Our various indicators of rent prices suggest that rents prices have been largely flat (meaning no increase) since last Fall.
 This is likely a direct, but downstream, impact of the increases in interest rates pursued by the Federal Reserve to combat inflation.
 The Apartment List median rent and Zumper average rent capture seasonal variation in rents, while the Zillow rent index is adjusted for these seasonal fluctuations.
-The Zillow index only increased 4.4% between February 2023 and February 2024.
+The Zillow index only increased 3.5% between April 2023 and April 2024.
 This is a substantial slowdown in the rate of rental price increases we have seen in recent years.